mathdube/sphinx-resume/README.md

     )
 ```

 - From the make file I run this process twice, once in french and then in english.
-It's a bit of a hack for a simple
+It's a bit of a hack for a
 multilingual build

 ```bash